eformat/argocd-team-topologies/README.md

 ### Helm Setup & Bootstrap Projects

 In the examples that follow we use the following helm chart repository.
-Add it now to your local config:
+Add it to your local config by running:

 ```bash
 # add the redhat-cop repository
 helm repo add redhat-cop https://redhat-cop.github.io/helm-charts
 ```

-There are four teams in the examples:
+There are four generic teams used in the examples:

 - `ops-sre` - this is the platform team. they operate at cluster scope and use the ArgoCD in the `openshift-gitops` namespace.
-- `xteam, yteam, zteam` - these are our stream aligned product teams. they operate at cluster or namespaced scope and use ArgoCD in their `*-ci-cd` namespace.
+- `xteam, yteam, zteam` - these are our stream aligned product teams. they operate at cluster or namespaced scope and use ArgoCD in their `<team>-ci-cd` namespace.

 There are many ways to create the team projects. `oc new-project` works well!.
 We can make use of the [bootstrap project chart](https://github.com/redhat-cop/helm-charts/tree/master/charts/bootstrap-project) in the redhat-cop that manages the role bindings and namespaces for our teams.
 In a normal setup the Groups would come from LDAP/OAuth providers and be provisioned on OpenShift already.

-Let's create the projects configurations:
+Let's create the project configurations:

 ```bash
 # create namespaces using bootstrap-project chart